M-delRio/Directory-Explorer-Backend/README.md

 ### Compression
 Currently compression is enabled via the node *compression* module however this role is better suited for a web server.

+### SSL Offloading

+Used as a proxy Nginx can offload the SSL decryption processing from backend servers.

 ### Other